 you’re welcome. :)

-one more thing… if you don’t caramelize the sugar long enough, the almonds may not completely harden. if this happens, just toss the nuts back in the pot and move on to the second type, the more rustic looking almonds, pictured above. (they’re my favorite anyway!)
+one more thing… if you don’t caramelize the sugar long enough, the almonds may not completely harden or will stay tacky. if this happens, just toss the nuts back in the pot and move on to the second type, the more rustic looking almonds, pictured above. (they’re my favorite anyway!)

 i feel like i get so overloaded with pumpkin during these autumn months that by christmas i am totally stoked about having some peppermint and gingerbread in my life! :) then i usually forget about it until around september…when pumpkin madness begins!